 Apple Fitness+ has launched, and if you’ve got an Apple Watch Series 3 or newer, you’ll be able to try it out.
-The service will cost $9.99/month (or $79.99/year) but after you buy a watch (or upgrade yours), you get a month’s access at no cost.
+The service will cost $9.99/month (or $79.99/year) .
+But after you buy a watch (or upgrade yours), you get a month’s access at no cost.
 There are more about Apple Fitness+ in this article.
+So do keep on reading as you would not want to miss out.

 The idea behind Fitness+ is that you just can watch a workout video on a screen on your phone, iPad, or Apple TV.
 While the system also records pulse rate and other metrics from your watch.
 You’ll be able to also do workouts on your iPhone or iPad, without the watch.